Tagged: CMS 12

 https://api.nuget.optimizely.com/v3/index.json

-• Let’s install the EpiServer.CMS NuGet package.
+• Let’s also verify the EpiServer.CMS NuGet package is installed.

 Optimizely-installation-episerver-cms12-local-machine-1.png